zwpku/molann/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to molann's documentation!
+Welcome to molann's documentation
 ==================================

 .. note::
-   This project is under active development.
+   This project is under development.

 .. toctree::
    :maxdepth: 2